dean-shaff/money-share/notes.md

 - change password
 - add currency to `cycleAmount`, and time period (eg days, months) to `cycleDuration` fields in `Rotation` model.
 - list view for Dashboard Activity area
+- On landing page the sign up/login buttons go away if the viewport gets below a certain size.
+This is not okay!

 ### 18/09/2020